Kingxukai/linux/Documentation/arch/x86/boot.rst

   Bit 0 (read):	XLF_KERNEL_64

-	- If 1, this kernel has the legacy 64-bit entry point at 0x200.
+	- If 1, this kernel has the woke legacy 64-bit entry point at 0x200.

   Bit 1 (read): XLF_CAN_BE_LOADED_ABOVE_4G